 Fawn, with or without brindles, with white patching limited to the extremities.
 All shades are admitted, clear sand to dark fawn (mahogany).
 Brindles should be black as excluding any other shade.
 The muzzle can present a black mask.

 White patching: The blaze is very inconstant.
 On the fore chest, white may be present as white patches, more or less extensively, confined to the base of the neck.
+Yet, a narrow white stripe is permitted on the forepart of the neck, on the forechest and on the lower part of the chest.
 The bib should not extend past the point of the shoulder, or go up on each side of the neck.
 A small white spot on the nape of the neck, of reduced size, is tolerated.
 As a continuation of the fore chest, white spots can appear below the chest, but must not in any case go up the ribs.

 Each of the four limbs has a white stocking, at least as a trace on the feet.
 On a subject having excellent morphology, the lack of white on one limb is allowed.
 The white marks on the forequarters, often irregular, should not extend beyond the elbows, or encroach on the shoulders.
 The white marks on the hindquarters, often more regular and less invasive, should not go up to the thigh.
 White marks appearing on the inner side of the thigh, however, should not be considered a fault.